-Since Photokina we've watched the mirrorless market explode, with the likes of Nikon and Canon coming into the fray, and Fujifilm launching a fantastic upgrade to its X-T range.
-Below are some fantastic snappers – whether it's the best full frame mirrorless camera you're looking for or a cheap mirrorless camera bargain, this guide is here to help.
+Over the last few months we've watched the mirrorless market explode, with the likes of Nikon and Canon coming into the fray, and Fujifilm launching a fantastic upgrade to its X-T range.
+Below are some fantastic snappers – whether it's the best full frame mirrorless camera you're looking for, or a cheap mirrorless camera bargain, this guide is here to help.

 The following list rounds up some of the finest options on the market, taking innovation, performance and value for money into account.
 Whether you just need something portable for casual use, or something that can rival the best DSLRs around, read on to find the best mirrorless camera for your needs.

 For its price, this is the best full-frame mirrorless camera right now

 Type: Mirrorless | Sensor: Full frame CMOS | Megapixels: 24.5MP | Monitor: EVF, 3,690k dots, 100% coverage | Continuous shooting speed: 12fps | Viewfinder: EVF | Max video resolution: 4K UHD at 30p | User level: Enthusiast